'Gi Joes are not real American Heroes, 'Forgotten Heroes' are!!!'

 Rouge once we retreated.

-participation, and now after three decades of Hollywood's biased spin on the subject,
+and now after three decades of Hollywood's biased spin on the subject, we can, through

-we can, through this film, begin to appreciate the honorable sacrifices made by our
+this film, begin to appreciate the honorable sacrifices made by our young men and

-young men and women of the Vietnam War.
-Filled with scenes of valor, pathos, and
+women of the Vietnam War.
+Filled with scenes of valor, pathos, and grim battle sequences,

 |

-is newly added to a platoon of Marines ordered to go into Cambodia to extract a Russian
+added to a platoon of Marines ordered to go into Cambodia to extract a Russian general

-general named Gregori Zelenkov.
-At the very beginning of the movie, Ramon Lopez is
+named Gregori Zelenkov.
+At the very beginning of the movie, Ramon Lopez is reminiscing

-reminiscing at the Vietnam Memorial with Robert Mills, the only other survivor of
+at the Vietnam Memorial with Robert Mills, the only other survivor of the expedition.

 As Ramon arrives in the camp, the audience gets to know each member of the team,